 Many of you must have heard of his “The Laws of Identity” (2005).
 It was collaboratively written in 2004 in order to 1) show that privacy is not ignorable; 2) to prevent the emergence of invasive practices.
 The document subsequently became very influential in the identity community.

-- Helps secure longevity of identity system, since systems die if users do not like it
+- Helps secure the longevity of the identity system, since systems die if users do not like it

 - Based on assumption that users will eventually begin to understand problems in the system